-As I was alone at that time, I had a lot of time to prepare for driving test.
+As I was alone at that time, I had a lot of time to prepare for the driving test.
 At least I could have got my learner’s permit and be ready for driving test later in the year.
-But what’s done was done.
+But what was done was done.

 After almost a year of hardship without a car, I finally bought a car in June 2016.
 As you can imagine, since I didn’t have the license, I had to get the help of my friend to test drive and bring the car home.

-But just buying a car was not enough, since neither my wife nor I had the driving license.
-As my wife had Indian license which was more than 3 years old, we decided that she should try to get full Australian driving license first.
+But just buying a car was not enough.
+Neither my wife nor I had a driving license.
+As my wife had an Indian license which was more than 3 years old, we decided that she should try to get a full Australian driving license first.
 But before that, let’s discuss another important topic of converting overseas license to Australian driving license in Victoria.